tax year end on clock

 These valuable tax efficient allowances are an important step to creating wealth in the future, so don’t let them go to waste.

-Use up your Lifetime ISA allowance
+(For those saving for their first home) Use up your Lifetime ISA allowance

-You can pay up to £4,000 every tax into a Lifetime ISA and earn a 25% bonus from the government on it (if you save the maximum, you’ll get a bonus of £1,000 every year).
+You can pay up to £4,000 every tax year into a Lifetime ISA and earn a 25% bonus from the government on it (if you save the maximum, you’ll get a bonus of £1,000 every year).

-Pay money into your child’s junior ISA
+Pay money in your child’s Junior ISA

 Utilise your Capital Gains Tax (CGT) allowance

-• Gift up to £250 per person
+• Gifts of up to £250 per person

-• Gift £5,000 to a child getting married, or £2,500 to a grandchild
+• Gifts of up to £5,000 to a child getting married, or £2,500 to a grandchild

 Other gifts exceeding the above values can be given IHT free if the giver survives for at least 7 years post date of the gift, or if they meet specific criteria allowing regular amounts paid from income to be given IHT free.
 Careful planning is often needed to meet the IHT free requirements.